Cornerstone Page Builder Review

 When Cornerstone was first released it looked really promising.
 It’s most major drawback then and now is that the layouts it creates are shortcode based.

 If you’ve read my other reviews of shortcode based page builders, you know how much they bug me.
 In 2019, using shortcodes like this is obviously unnecessary.
 Just look at Elementor, Beaver Builder, and Brizy Pro.
-I consider it a choice made by developers that is meant to lock in users.
-The work involved after deactivating a shortcode based page builder can be immense on even moderately sized websites.
+I consider it to be a development choice made that is meant to lock in users.
+The amount of work involved after deactivating a shortcode based page builder can be immense on even moderately sized websites.